 The 2020 Plan provides that in the case of, and subject to, the consummation of a "sale event" as defined in the 2020 Plan, all outstanding awards may be assumed, substituted or otherwise continued by the successor entity.
 To the extent that the successor entity does not assume, substitute or otherwise continue such awards, then (i) all share options and share appreciation rights will automatically become fully exercisable and the restrictions and conditions on all other awards with time-based conditions will automatically be deemed waived, and awards with conditions and restrictions relating to the attainment of performance goals may become vested and non-forfeitable in connection with a sale event in the compensation and leadership development committee's discretion and (ii) upon the effectiveness of the sale event, the 2020 Plan and all awards will automatically terminate.
-In the event of such termination, (i) individuals holding options and share appreciation rights will be permitted to exercise such options and share appreciation rights (to the extent exercisable) prior to the sale event; or (ii) we may make or provide for a cash payment to participants holding options and share appreciation payable to shareholders in the sale event and the exercise price of the options or share appreciation rights (to the extent the exercisable).
+In the event of such termination, (i) individuals holding options and share appreciation rights (to the extent exercisable) prior to the sale event; or (ii) we may make or provide for a cash payment to participants holding options and share appreciation rights equal to the difference between the per share cash consideration payable to shareholders in the sale event and the exercise price of the options or share appreciation rights (to the extent then exercisable).